WeslleyDeziderio/karger-algorithm/README.md

 <h2 align="center">Project 3 | Implementation and empirical analysis of the Karger algorithm</h2>

-In this porject, you must implement, in any programming language, the Karger algorithm for determining a minimum cut in a simple graph.
+In this project, you must implement, in any programming language, the Karger algorithm for determining a minimum cut in a simple graph.
 Your program will read a graph informed through a text file.
 The file format is the same as previous works (see [Project 1](https://github.com/WeslleyDeziderio/applied-graph-theory) and [Project 2](https://github.com/WeslleyDeziderio/graph-search)).